Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/materials/volume.rst

 These rules are the same as for rendering glass refraction correctly.

-Volume World
+World Volume
 ============

-A volume shader can also be applied to the entirely world, filling the entire space.
+A volume shader can also be applied to the world, filling the entire space.

 Currently, this is most useful for night time or other dark scenes, as the world surface shader or sun lamps will have no effect if a volume shader is used.